-Bramble basketry is our most popular wild basket-making course.
+Spend two days in the woods making a (non-prickly) bramble and wild rose frame basket to take home, made from materials you’ve foraged.
+Bramble basketry is my most popular wild basket-making course.
 At the end of this course you’ll leave with all the knowledge you need to make a frame basket from start to finish with foraged materials.

 Picking the bramble prior to making the basket made me feel really connected to the finished product.
 I also felt the achievement of mastering the skill of turning an unwanted plant into something of beauty and use.
 Meike W, Croydon

 Featured in the Guardian lifestyle section.
 National Geographic & Toyota put Native Hands in their top 125 UK adventures.